philliplab/philliplab.com/content/post/p004-python-indexing-overview.md

 | S      | 13      | 6       |
 | T      | 14      | 8       |

-The standard Python indexing allows you to easily select a row, and a few columns from a row:
+The standard Python indexing allows you to easily select a row, or a few columns from a row:

 ```
 dat[2]
 dat[2][1:]
 ```

-It is not a convenient for selecting columns:
+It is not as convenient for selecting columns:

 ```
 [j[2] for j in dat]
 ```

+Note:

+- The `start:stop:step` notation creates a slice objects.
+- There are alternative indexing strategies, such as indexing with a tuple of integers.
+This will be discussed in future posts.

 ### NumPy

-NumPy introduces the array, and ways of indexing the array what is convenient for data analysis.
+NumPy introduces the array, and ways of indexing the array that is more convenient for data analysis.
 While everything discussed here extends elegantly into higher dimensions, I will restrict this post to two dimensional data.

 ```
 import numpy as np